MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Object_Creation.md

 ## Static new() method

-All .NET types have a `new()` method which allows you to construct instances more easily.
+All .NET types have a `new()` method that allows you to construct instances more easily.
 You can also see all the available constructors for a given type.

-To see the constructors for a type, specify the `new` static method after the type name and press `<ENTER>`.
+To see the constructors for a type, specify the `new` method name after the type name and press `<ENTER>`.

 ```powershell
 [System.Uri]::new